JAertgeerts/eslint/docs/developer-guide/nodejs-api.md

 * `options` - (optional) Additional options for this run.
     * `filename` - (optional) the filename to associate with the source code.
     * `allowInlineConfig` - (optional) set to `false` to disable inline comments from changing eslint rules.
+    * `reportUnusedDisableDirectives` - (optional) when set to `true`, adds reported errors for unused `eslint-disable` directives when no problems would be reported in the disabled area anyway.

 If the third argument is a string, it is interpreted as the `filename`.